Thursday, 4 May 2023

 Email: info@meadvocatesireland.com

-IMPORTANT WARNING - GRADED EXERCISE THERAPY (GET) CAN CAUSE YOU HARM
+IMPORTANT WARNING - GRADED EXERCISE THERAPY (GET) or any incremental activity therapy CAN CAUSE YOU HARM

 Graded Exercise Therapy is NOT the same as Pacing.
 GET requires you to gradually increase your activity over a period, potentially pushing you to repeatedly trigger the PENE response described above.
 GET has been reported by many patients, scientists & some orgs to be unhelpful and harmful and has left some patients significantly worse than they were before they started.
 GET is not an appropriate treatment for people with ME.